-Why moving the US embassy to Jerusalem controversial
+Why moving the US embassy to Jerusalem is controversial

 So why hasn't the embassy moved yet?

 Every president since 1995 -- Presidents Clinton, Bush and Obama -- has declined to move the embassy, citing national security interests.
-Every six months, the president has used the presidential waiver to circumvent the embassy move.
-The next time it will come up for review is May.
+Every six months, the President has used the presidential waiver to circumvent the embassy move.

 What are Trump's options if he goes ahead with the embassy move?

 The first is to make use of the undeveloped plot that the US has been leasing since 1989.
 Or the US could turn its existing consulate in Jerusalem into the embassy.
-A final option might be to leave the embassy in Tel Aviv, but have the new US Ambassador to Israel do his day-to-day work in Jerusalem.
+A final option might be to leave the embassy in Tel Aviv, but have the US Ambassador to Israel do his day-to-day work in Jerusalem.

 How have Israelis responded to this?